 - Family history of mental health issues

-Despite the ups and downs in life, you can deal with the problems without falling sick.
+Despite the difficulties in life, you can deal with the problems without falling sick.
 But as soon as you stop engaging in activities that maintain better mental well-being and health, mental resilience goes away.

 The relationship between mental and physical fitness

 Can you think about the last time you were under a lot of stress?
 You may have noticed some physiological symptoms, such as an upset stomach, higher blood pressure, or a terrible headache.
-Most probably, the symptoms went away as soon as the stressful element was eliminated.
-But long term conditions can have complex responses and daunting symptoms.
+Most probably, the symptoms went away as soon as you eliminated the stressful element.
+But long-term conditions can have complex responses and daunting symptoms.

 When the human body is going through mental health issues for an extended time, such as chronic anxiety or depression, some serious physical fitness disorders may arise, such as: